 Our collaborators can terminate their relationships with us under certain circumstances, many of which are outside of our control.
-In the past, based on the disappointing results of Phase 3 clinical studies, we had a partner discontinue its investment in one of our drugs.
+For example, as part of a reprioritization of its pipeline and strategic review of its rare disease business, GSK declined its option on inotersen and IONIS-FB- L{Rx} .